 - Rental income is taxable, meaning you will owe money at the end of the year on any money you earn from something like Airbnb or subletting.
 Be sure to put money aside for your tax bill (and consult an accountant on what to do).

-- If you can, try to always get renters insurance, especially if you plan on doing something like subletting, Airbnb, or have roommates.
+- If you can, try to always get renters insurance, especially if you plan on doing something like subletting, Airbnb, or having roommates.

 - Always make sure both parties are on the same page with the arrangement.
 You don’t want to get scammed and you don’t want to slack on your side of the deal either.
 This goes with many of the possible arrangements from having roommates, house sitting, bartering, etc.